Hrabal/TemPy/README.md

 container_div.slice()
 ```

+## Performance
+Performance of a templating system varies considerably depending on the complexity of the rendered content, the amount of dynamic content on the page etc..
+Here are a few benchmarks of Tempy in action.

 ## Made and Mantained by Federico Cerchiari / Hrabal
 ### Contribute.
 Any contribution is welcome.
 Fork and PR if you have some ideas you want to code in.
 PM me if you want to help maintaining or coding.
 Next steps of development:
+- manage Tempy object subclassing to use a custom object as a renderable for businnes logic item (i.e: SQLAlchemy's declarative with a Tempy template)
 - Performance.
 - Implement math operators for DOMElement i.e: Div() += Div() add the latter as a child.
 - Writing more tests.